snehalvispute16/SentimentAnalyzer_WebApp/README.md

 # Sentiment Analysis Web Application

 Note: The application has been deployed on Amazon EC2.
-You can access the application via the following link: Sentiment Analyzer App.
+You can access the application via the following link: http://13.201.66.7:5000/.
 Please note that this instance will be terminated within 5 days as it is hosted on the Free Tier of AWS.

 ## Objective
 The objective of this project is to create a machine learning model to classify customer reviews as positive or negative and to deploy this model into a web application.
 By analyzing the sentiment of reviews, we aim to gain insights into product features that contribute to customer satisfaction or dissatisfaction.